Using traffic logs

 • Has rule allows to filter the requests that triggered the execution of a redirection.io rule.

-• Instance and Proxy are two technical filters, which allow to understand which redirection.io agent instances logged this request / response.
+• Instance and Proxy are two technical filters, which allow users to understand which redirection.io agent instances logged this request / response.

 It is possible to combine filters to efficiently and precisely isolate requests.
 For example, you can check which 4xx errors Googlebot found during the last day, check which pages are the most hit with a success status under the /blog path, etc.